Debt, Gifts, Inheritance and Divorce

 Knowing your personal bottom line — your assets and debts, including your stake in the matrimonial home — is not as simple as adding up your cash and property.
 During the financial assessment process in an Ontario divorce, your professional advisors must take into account the legal regime that governs divorce settlements.
 For the purposes of property division, debts and gifts are handled differently and an informed analysis of your financial portfolio is necessary.

 Elliot S. Birnboim, counsel at MatrimonialHome.com, is a Toronto family law lawyer as well as a commercial litigator at the Bay Street firm of Chitiz Pathak LLP.
 He has an extensive history of complex litigation involving significant assets.
-He provides effective representation at all stages of the process, including the identification and proper valuation of all assets and debts.
+He provides effective representation at all stages of the process, including the identification and valuation of all assets and debts and issues related to inheritance upon divorce in Ontario.

 A gift is not always a gift.